Queen Mary's Hospital, Sidcup

-Queen Mary's Hospital is an acute district general hospital in Sidcup, South East London, serving the population of the London Borough of Bexley.
-It was previously administered by Queen Mary's Sidcup NHS Trust, established in 1993.
+Queen Mary's Hospital is a community hospital in Sidcup in the London Borough of Bexley.

-Following the dissolution of the South London Healthcare NHS Trust in 2013 it came under the management of Oxleas NHS Foundation Trust, with other services being provided by King's College Hospital NHS Foundation Trust, Lewisham and Greenwich NHS Trust, Dartford and Gravesham NHS Trust and Guy's and St Thomas' NHS Foundation Trust.
+The hospital is managed by Oxleas NHS Foundation Trust, with services also being provided by King's College Hospital NHS Foundation Trust, Lewisham and Greenwich NHS Trust, Dartford and Gravesham NHS Trust and Guy's and St Thomas' NHS Foundation Trust.
 The Urgent Care Centre has been managed by the Hurley Group since July 2014.